jamesylgan/RoboAdvisor/README.md

 ## What's next for STRAT

-It would be cool to inegrate the bot with the (unofficial) Robinhood API to allow the user to buy stocks on their Robinhood account after receiving a certain recommendation or quote.
+It would be cool to integrate the bot with the (unofficial) Robinhood API to allow the user to buy stocks on their Robinhood account after receiving a certain recommendation or quote.
 The bot could also be much more versatile if it took into account factors other than risk and volatility when making a recommendation (and also ask similar personality questions for those other factors).
+The next steps for this project would be to fetch investment data from services like Fidelity, Mint, or Robinhood and assess the risk of a user's portfolio as we make suggestions, in order to best diversity the user's portfolio.